Are you struggling to keep up with your high-energy child? Here are four simple strategies that will help you regain your sanity.

 2: Organized Sports

 It’s the classic go-to for stressed-out parents everywhere: organized sports.
 Children have so many opportunities to join teams and learn how to play basketball, baseball, soccer, and many other things.
 Even if your child isn’t great with teamwork, there are lots of outdoor sports that you can get involved in: climbing, cross-country running, or perhaps tennis.
 Look into the offerings at your school, and those at your local Parks & Recreation Department.
 Most cities have leagues for young players.
-Once your child finds a sport he or she is interested in, a lot of energy is going to be focused on training and practice.
+Once your child finds a sport they are interested in, a lot of energy is going to be focused on training and practice.

 3: Be Ready with Distractions